-At precisely seven thirty, a horse drawn carriage stopped before the cabin.
+At precisely seven-thirty, a horse-drawn carriage stopped before the cabin.
 The couple immediately opened the door and confronted the crew of six black horses.
 A footman even disembarked from his chaise, staring at the two.

 “Simply lovely!” cried Tanya, as she pulled Fletcher forward into the carriage which soon swallowed them up.
 In an instant, the footmen had mounted his chaise, sending the whips down on the creatures, which sped them, all off into the distance.

 All through the journey to the Mansion, the couple seemed frozen in the spirit of delight.
 They watched the trees, the dark shadows all speed off outside.
-They crossed a cobble stone bridge, where they caught sight of other horse drawn carriages, each with a footman, as if a busy town from medieval times had sprung from nowhere.
+They crossed a cobblestone bridge, where they caught sight of other horse-drawn carriages, each with a footman as if a busy town from medieval times had sprung from nowhere.
 In no time, their transport stopped before Cassidy Manor, complete with stone gargoyles and statues.
 It resembled a large movie set from the golden age of Hollywood.

-They saw the huge walls, ramparts, and incredible, Iron Gate open up to them, letting in a myriad of visitors, all dressed in corsets, top hats, and old style, tuxedoes, reminiscent of another age passed.
-All the servants wore body length, red clothing.
+They saw the huge walls, ramparts, and incredible, Iron Gate open up to them, letting in a myriad of visitors, all dressed in corsets, top hats, and old-style, tuxedoes, reminiscent of another age passed.
+All the servants wore body-length, red clothing.
 When the footman got tipped, they walked on the purple carpet that extended from the Mansion door.
-Well it’s not a Hollywood premier!
+Well, it’s not a Hollywood premier!

-In a skip of a beat, they joined the long crowd of other event goers, all dressed in a variety of outfits.
+In a skip of a beat, they joined the long crowd of other event-goers, all dressed in a variety of outfits.

 They entered a home filled with innumerable servants and guests.
 Torches adorned the walls.
 The cathedral ceiling extended throughout the mansion.
 The open concept mansion amazed them.
 They caught sight of the original, oak flooring, tall ceilings, and huge windows, and countless portraits, and myriad of private terraces.
 In time, they ascended the staircases to an upper level, where countless chairs and bookshelves filled the abode.
 Portraits and paintings went on forever, including tapestries.

-“All this place needs is a 40 inch flat screen,” he said offhand.
+“All this place needs is a 40-inch flat-screen,” he said offhand.
 “And all would be well!”
 If not already!
 An orchestra played in the orchestra pit, complete with a conductor.

 As the gathering grew larger and organized itself in the main, banquet hall.
 Out of the blue, an older distinguished gentleman in top hat and coat stood before the group.
 He produced a set of papers, unrolling it.
 “Hear yea!
 Hear yea!
-Hear yea!” he cried, attempting to silence the party goers.
-At one full swoop, he repeated himself and gesturing, succeeding in his endeavor.
+Hear yea!” he cried, attempting to silence the party-goers.
+At one full swoop, he repeated himself and gestured, succeeding in his endeavor.
 “Welcome one and all,” he proclaimed to the horde, as an ovation sounded.
 All the musicians, servants, maids, and workers remained stock still, arms folded, and attentive.

 “Tonight we are celebrating the marriage of my nephew Curtis Cassidy with his bride Ethel.
 As the two stood facing the audience, an ovation came.
 All at once, Tanya grabbed Fletcher’s arm and pulled him into a protective embrace.
 It became very apparent that the new husband and his wife wore the same outfits as Fletcher and Flaherty.
 “A simple case of déjà vu,” muttered Fletcher.
 “Nothing else.”
 A complete fluke!